 Request an Item is one such feature.
 Its purpose is simple, if customers don’t find the dress or accessories they are looking for, they can request for it on your marketplace.
 In the long-term, this feature will also help you expand your product categories without spending extensive efforts on market research.

 Not every visitor will be comfortable with registering right away.
 Many e-commerce stores let their visitors ‘like’ products and even add them to cart without registration.
-This feature can increase the time customers spend on your website or app and improve conversions and must be taken into consideration when building an ecommerce dress rental website and app.
+This feature can increase the time customers spend on your website or app and improve conversions and must be taken into consideration when building a dress rental website and app.

 Every e-commerce store owner hates cart abandonment.
 Optimized checkout pages can play a pivotal role in minimizing cart abandonment rate.
 In an effort to close the deal on a single page, do not clutter the checkout section.
 Take inspiration from other e-commerce stores and implement a design that is a best-fit for your business.